Does Sex Help Strengthen Pelvic Floor Muscles?

 It won't harm you, but getting your spouse to do the pelvic floor exercises with you is much better.
 Erectile function may be improved in males by strengthening the muscles in their pelvic region, which will also result in stronger erections.
 So, it’s a win win!!

 Yes, the right pelvic floor exercise can help you have better sex and orgasms.
-The following are three exercises for the pelvic floor that a pelvic floor physical therapist recommends for improving sexual performance.
+A pelvic floor physical therapist recommends these pelvic floor exercises for better sex:

 Modified plank with pelvic tuck